ctrueden/ctrueden.github.io/_pages/deus/SessionMon15.md

 The ship fires, ineffectively, into the wall.
 The portal opens and Ariona beckons Nikolai through.
 Adam continues to observe dispassionately.
 Vittorio pours a dose of OJ down Cain's throat.
 Nikolai assesses the situation.
 Unity spreads their wings and covers the corridor's opening.
 Jasmine makes a terrible suggestion about taking Cain away with her powers.
 This is met with a lot of horrified negatives.

 The ship speaks, both vocally and electronically.
 "Please turn Scorpio's murderer over to me at once.
 Otherwise I will be forced to consider you as collaborators."
 The party ignores this.
 Ariona drags Cain's body down the hall.
-Nikolai prepares to send a message to ((NPCBoris|his father)) about the ship's actions in the event that the Supernova tries to attack Arcadia itself.
+Nikolai prepares to send a message to [his father](NPCBoris) about the ship's actions in the event that the Supernova tries to attack Arcadia itself.
 Adam tries to speak to the ship once more.
 Vittorio pours more juice into Cain, and continues pulling him down the hall.
 Unity also drags the body along.

 Jasmine asks bewilderedly what is happening.
 She is told that the ship is shooting at them.
 "Well, duh!" she replies.
 "But why don't we just leave?!"
 She is told . . . again . . . that Cain screws up magic, psionics, and everything else unnatural.
 "Oh."